Christopher R. McCleary: Early life

-He was born September 12, 1956 in Geneva, Illinois.
+He was born September 12, 1952, in Geneva, Illinois.
 His father, Robert McCleary, was a research engineer with USG Corporation, and his mother, Gloria McCleary, was a real estate agent with Century 21.
 McCleary is a graduate of the University of Kentucky.

 Business ventures

 Laux Communications

 McCleary was the President of Laux Communications, Inc. The company was later merged into Radiation Systems, Inc.

 Digex, Inc

 McCleary was the chairman and chief executive officer of Digex, a national internet service provider.
 He took over CEO duties at Digex in 1996 before leaving in 1998 to launch USI in Annapolis, Maryland.
 In 1997, Digex acquired Intermedia Communications, a business telecommunications company in Tampa, Florida.

 USinternetworking

 In 1998, McCleary founded USinternetworking, the world's first cloud computing company.
 After its launch, during its first 18 months, USI raised nearly $500 million from investors.
-McCleary stepped down as CEO in July 2000, but retained his position of chairman of the board.
+McCleary was featured on the cover of Forbes Magazine as re-writing the ‘Rules of the Web’.
+McCleary stepped down as CEO in July 2000 to focus on issues surrounding his family, but retained his position of chairman of the board.
 A preplanned restructuring lead to the firm being acquired by Bain Capital, Inc. Bain Capital later sold it to AT&T for $300 million.

 McCleary later stated that "his one regret is not having fought harder to save USi", but that it would not have been possible due to his family issues and the collapse of the World Trade Center all occurring at the same time.
 USi still runs today as part of IBM.